billyct/cookies_json_chrome_extension/README.md

 ![logo](./icons/logo.png)
 [中文](https://github.com/billyct/cookies_json_chrome_extension/blob/master/readme_zh.md)

-a chrome extension show json style cookies, it's useful for you test some web programs
+a chrome extension show json style cookies, it's useful for you test some web programs,example:when you use phantomjs to test login,and the cookies,just copy from the extension and then use .addCookie etc....

 ### setup
 * ```$ git clone https://github.com/billyct/cookies_json_chrome_extension.git```